Friendship Family ProgramPage address: http://www.mnsu.edu/international/ffp.html

 Dale & Donna Hanke: "Sharing our family life with International students is a rewarding and learning experience - on both sides.
 We meet them as strangers and they soon become part of our family and many remain lifelong friends."

 Francis and Evelyn Hatfield: "Our lives have been greatly enriched by international students as we have known them, worked with them and enjoyed entertainment and social times with them over our many years here.
 It has been rewarding to learn more and more about the great, wide world in which we all live together and the wonderful, interesting, loving people with whom we share it."

 Gladys Olsen: "Mother's Day this year gave me a most special glow, with 11 Mother's Day cards and 3 trans-Pacific phone calls from international students we had hosted at MSU."

 The Friendship Family Program can always use volunteers to help recruit families, assign students to families, and plan the special events.
 Please contact us if you are interested in helping with this program.

-If you have any questions or comments, please feel free to contact Cita in the Kearney International Center:
+If you have any questions or comments, please feel free to contact the Kearney International Center:

 Elizabeth And Wynn Kearney International Center

 Minnesota State University, Mankato